stongey/PhotoRestore/README.md

 NOTE - The original author, Geoff Daniell, has given me (stongey) permission to publish this repository on GitHub in his name.
 Below is Geoff's original Read Me text.

+Tested on GIMP 2.8 on a Mac.
+We will be working on testing with GIMP 2.10, other platforms, and Python 3 coming up.
+Your experience may vary.
+Please report issues.

 -----

 A retirement project was scanning all my old colour slides and it turned out that many of the colours had deteriorated over the years.
 After spending a whole wet afternoon trying to improve them with image processing software it seemed that the best result was using the 'AUTO' button.
 Since I used to work on image processing (but not this sort) I was sure I could do better than an 'AUTO' button.
 The result is: